chrisdevisser/ff12-tza-guide/guide.md

 - Bestiary second pages
 - Anything marked TODO

+#Contributing

+Please visit the [GitHub repository](https://github.com/chrisdevisser/ff12-tza-guide) to contribute any objective information as long as it fits the guide's goals.

 #Intro

 This guide covers everything needed for a perfect game.
 This guide's definition is: